acend/cilium-basics-training/content/en/docs/03/_index.md

 hubble observe -f
 ```

-you can observe and follow the current active flows in your Kubernetes Cluster.
+you can observe and follow the currently active flows in your Kubernetes Cluster.
 Stop the command with `CTRL+C`.

 Let us produce some traffic: